retainful/site/content/docs/woocommerce/migrating-from-plugin-to-cloud.md

 ### Migration from version 1.x to 2.x

-**Step-1: Upgrading from version 1.x to 2.x:**
+#### Step-1: Upgrading from version 1.x to 2.x

 The migration option would be available if you update from Retainful version 1.x to 2.x as mentioned before.
 Hence, the first step is to update the plugin version from 1.x to 2.x

 1. A one-click update option would be available on your store's plugin manager if you have connected the store with your Retainful plugin.
-If you haven't connected the store with your account yet, you could do so by clicking <link-text url="" target="_blank" rel="noopener">here<link-text>.
+If you haven't connected the store with your account yet, you could do so by clicking <link-text url="https://www.retainful.com/docs/woocommerce/connecting-the-store-with-retainful-account" target="_blank" rel="noopener">here.<link-text>

 2. Once you connect the store with Retainful account, navigate to your Plugin manager(Woocommerce->Plugins->Installed plugins).
 You would find an update button below Retainful- Abandoned carts as shown below:
 ![Update button](../../images/docs/migrating-from-plugin-to-cloud/updte-button.png)